Instructional Support Services Program

 History of the Instructional Support Services Program

-Today, the ISSP reaches almost 2000 students each year through tutoring and workshops.
-During the 2013-2014 academic year, ISSP provided 12259 hours of tutoring to graduate and undergraduate students, an almost double increase from the previous decade.
+Today, the ISSP reaches over 2200 students each year through tutoring and workshops.
+During the 2016-2017 academic year, ISSP provided 20,840 hours of tutoring to graduate and undergraduate students, an almost double increase from the previous decade.
 Currently, the ISSP continues to think of innovative ways to reach students.
 In 2011, the ISSP began offering online writing tutoring, allowing students to submit papers online and receive helpful comments from some of the most experienced writing tutors.
-In 2013, the program also began to pilot online tutoring in social and natural sciences courses.
+Currently, the program offers online tutoring in writing and for select humanities, and natural and social sciences courses.